spzala/icpk8s/Labs/Lab6/README.md

 ## Find out details of cluster nodes
 `kubectl get nodes -o yaml`

-## Access the container of a pod
-`kubectl exec -it <podname like guestbook-deployment-431080787-07lwl> -- /bin/bash`

 ## Get status and other information about all the resources
 `kubectl get events`